spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 ## binding `this`

-Let's look at an example of using `setTimeout` / `setInterval` where the `this` may become dereferenced from it's original object.
-This is a very common danger when using asynchronous method:
+Let's look at an example of using `setTimeout` / `setInterval` where the `this` may become dereferenced from its original object.
+This is a very common danger when using an asynchronous method:

 ```javascript
 var cat = {